 Once this is over, the software sends this information to the 3D printer that makes your porcelain veneers on the spot.
 You must keep in mind that this technique only works with porcelain dental veneers.

-5- Dental Veneers Are Affordable in Turkey
+5- They are Affordable in Turkey

 This is a fact, in recent times health tourists from all over the world seek Turkey for affordable medical and dental care of high-quality.
 And dental veneers are no exception to this trend.